Ananya21162/WII_animal_detection/README.md

-2. To run detection on images_directory, run the following command: <br />
+2. To run detection on a new folder images_directory, run the following command: <br />
 ```bash
 python detect.py --source 'D:\images_directory\site0001'                             ### path to directory containing images (Note: Step 1 should be already completed.)
                  --weights runs/train/wii_28_072/weights/best.pt                     ### path to model weights.